In this article:

 3. Lead the eye of the viewer

-Besides brighter areas of tonal differences, more techniques will lead the eye of the viewer to the subject to accentuate it.
-This can be, for example, vignetting, internal frame, and leading lines.
+In addition to brighter areas of tonal differences, more techniques will lead the viewer’s eye to the subject to accentuate it.
+These can include vignetting, internal frame, and leading lines.

 Vignetting

-Vignettes can be used in different ways, but usually, one will reduce the image’s brightness at its edges compared to its centre.
-This will give you an image that is clear in the centre and fades out at the edges.
-However, you often see the opposite, with whiter or lighter edges in historical portraits.
+Vignettes can be used in different ways, but usually, one reduces the image’s brightness at its edges compared to its centre.
+This gives you an image that is clear in the centre and fades out at the edges.
+However, in historical portraits, you often see the opposite, with whiter or lighter edges.

 Internal Framing